Blue house entryway and front door with bushes on each side.

 Prequalification Vs. Preapproval For A VA Home Loan

-Aside from determining your eligibility for a VA loan, the other step to securing a mortgage approval is making sure you’re in good financial shape to take on a mortgage.
+Once you determine your eligibility for a VA loan, the next step to getting mortgage approval is making sure your finances are ready for a mortgage.
 This is where mortgage lenders come into the picture.
-You’ll need to get prequalified or preapproved so you can present a strong offer to sellers and their agents.
+You’ll need to get prequalified or preapproved to present a strong offer to sellers and their agents.

 Prequalification

-During a prequalification, mortgage lenders pull your credit score to get a look at your median FICO® score and any outstanding debts.
+During a prequalification, mortgage lenders pull your credit score to get a look at your median FICOScore and any outstanding debts.
 They also ask for verbal or written estimates of income and any assets you want to use to qualify for the mortgage.
-This allows lenders to get your debt-to-income ratio (DTI) to help you estimate the maximum loan amount you could afford.
+This allows lenders to get your debt-to-income ratio (DTI) to help you estimate the maximum loan amount you can afford.

 The key here is that, because your income and assets aren’t verified, this is just an estimate.
 A preapproval is a stronger indicator of your current situation because lenders verify more of your financial details.